dvoeverything/RUST/README.md

 # 33 Hotel booking project
 - Write a program to manage hotel bookings.
 Implement a Booking struct that captures details like date , guest_name , and room_number.
 Additionally , create a custom iterator, BookingOnDate, that allows users to iterate over bookings for a specific date.
 The iterator should yield only those bookings that match the given date.

+# 34 Task Priority project
+- Create a rust program for managing a to-do list where each task is assigned a priority level (High, Medium , or Low).
+Create a Priority enum , a Task struct , and a custom iterator PriorityIterator.
+Your challenge is to use the PriorityIterator to iterate over a list of tasks in the order of their priority, starting from High and ending with Low.
+- add a variety of tasks to your list, each with different priority levels.
+The iterator should sequentially return tasks based on their priority, demonstrating the custom sorting logic encapsulated in your iterator.
+Your program's output should clearly display the tasks in the order they are returned by the iterator, showcasing prioritisation of tasks